First Timer’s Guide

 What do I need to know?

 You do not need to have extensive background knowledge about opera to attend a performance.
 Opera is an extraordinary feast for the eyes and ears, and with English translations projected above the stage, it’s as easy as watching a foreign film.
 Some people enjoy savoring the experience as a delightful surprise, while others like to carefully prepare and learn all they can before the curtain goes up.
 There is no right or wrong way.
-There is information about each show right here on our website – including plot synopses, playlists, and performer information.
+There is information about each show right here on our website – including plot synopses and performer information.
 Check out our shows pages to learn more!

 Are there translations?